Christopher Nutting: Scientific work

 In collaboration with the Institute of Cancer Research, he and his team at the Royal Marsden Hospital have managed a series of randomised trials using IMRT aimed at reducing the potentially debilitating side-effects of radiotherapy treatment for head and neck cancers.

 The research has involved four trials – PARSPORT, COSTAR, ART DECO and DARS, which is investigating whether IMRT reduces difficulty in swallowing for patients with throat cancer.
 Each has focussed on different cancer sites respectively to assess the impact in reducing the following principal side-effects - Xerostomia (dry mouth), hearing loss, long-term or permanent damage to the larynx and difficult in swallowing.

 The beneficial outcomes in the PARSPORT trial, was instrumental in prompting the UK Department of Health to recommend IMRT to all cancer networks in the UK treating head and neck cancers.

-In 2014, Nutting was instrumental in the Royal Marsden Hospital and the Institute for Cancer Research being granted Medical Research Council funding to install one of Britain's first MR Linac machines which combines two technologies for the first time – an MRI scanner to precisely locate the tumour and a linear accelerator that will accurately deliver doses of radiation even to moving tumours.
-The MR Linac was installed at the Royal Marsden's site in Sutton, Surrey, and treated its first patients in 2019.
+In 2014, Nutting was instrumental in the Royal Marsden and the Institute of Cancer Research being granted Medical Research Council funding to install one of Britain's first MR Linac machines which combines two technologies for the first time – an MRI scanner to precisely locate the tumour and a linear accelerator that will accurately deliver doses of radiation even to moving tumours.
+The MR Linac was installed at the Royal Marsden's site in Sutton and treated its first patients in 2019.

 In 2018 Nutting was elected to the Fellowship of the Academy of Medical Sciences, one of the highest accolades in medicine and he is one of the youngest recipients of the award.